JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 ### Add items to store

-You can now use the `ShoppingListItem` model to instantiate some example items and keep track of any additions or deletions made through the API.
+You can now use the `ShoppingListItem` model to instantiate some sample items and keep track of any additions or deletions made through the API.

-Because there's currently no database, create a `MutableList` to temporary storage the `ShoppingListItem`s.
+Because there's currently no database, create a `MutableList` to temporarily store the `ShoppingListItem`s.
 For that, add the following file-level declaration to `src/jvmMain/kotlin/Server.kt`:

 ```kotlin